3DRudder/3dRScratch/README.md

 - movecat.sb2
 - 3dRudder_PongStarter.sb2

-## Do exe file

-You need to install pyinstaller and execute CreateVersion.bat

-## to use 3dRScratch.py or to do 3dRScratch.exe
+## To use 3dRScratch.py or to do 3dRScratch.exe

-install blockext with blockext-master\setup.py
+- You need to install blockext with blockext-master\setup.py
+- To do the 3dRScratch.exe You need to install pyinstaller and execute CreateVersion.bat

 ## License